prestonharberts/bib/Bible/gen27.md

 Then his father Isaac said to him, “Come here and kiss me, my son.”
 ###### 27
 So Jacob went over and kissed him.
 When Isaac caught the scent of his clothing, he blessed him, saying,
->  “ Yes, my son smells
+> “Yes, my son smells
->  “ Like the scent of an open field
+> “Like the scent of an open field
->  “ Which the LORD has blessed.
+> “Which the LORD has blessed.
 ###### 28
->  “ May God give you
+> “May God give you
->  “ The dew of the sky
+> “The dew of the sky
->  “ And the richness of the earth,
+> “And the richness of the earth,
->  “ And plenty of grain and new wine.
+> “And plenty of grain and new wine.
 ###### 29
->  “ May peoples serve you
+> “May peoples serve you
->  “ And nations bow down to you.
+> “And nations bow down to you.
->  “ You will be lord over your brothers,
+> “You will be lord over your brothers,
->  “ And the sons of your mother will bow down to you.
+> “And the sons of your mother will bow down to you.
->  “ May those who curse you be cursed,
+> “May those who curse you be cursed,
->  “ And those who bless you be blessed.”
+> “And those who bless you be blessed.”
 ###### ¶ 30
 Isaac had just finished blessing Jacob, and Jacob had scarcely left his father’s presence, when his brother Esau returned from the hunt.
 ###### 31